ionvirgil01/ionvirgil01.github.io/content/project/data_cleaning_and_processing/index.md

 ---
-title: Cartoon Face Generator
+title: How to clean your data
-summary: Write about your project here...
+summary: Good data is difficult to clean most of the times.
 tags:
-  - CV
+  - Data modelling
-date: 2022-01-01
+date: 2025-11-07
-external_link: /project/cartoon/details/
+external_link: "#"
 ---

 This project is a Python-based tool that uses facial landmark detection and style transfer